top of page

 We made the decision that to avoid causing any offence we would deny sign-offs across the board, irrespective of the fees being forfeited.

-Q5) My existing provider says it will be a scam and they are safer.
+Q5) My existing provider says your work could be a scam and they are safer.

-This is very common issue now and should be addressed by the regulator.
+This is a common issue now and should be addressed by the regulator.
 This disturbance technique is employed to retain your capital.

-If the old provider was the best environment, we would of course recommend them.
-Unfortunately, some scams do exist however the fear of that have now become a tool for the old providers to retain capital despite being uncompetitive.
+If the old provider was the best environment to hold your capital, we would of course recommend them.
+It's a sour taste that the fear of being scammed is used as a technique for the old providers to retain capital despite being uncompetitive.

 Q6) Cash is better & it's free!